-- Cumulative noise is to be measured in accordance with the relevant requirements, and exemptions (including certain meteorological conditions), of the NSW Industrial Noise Policy. - Operational noise includes noise from the mining operations and the use of private roads and rail spurs.
+- Cumulative noise is to be measured in accordance with the relevant requirements, and exemptions (including certain meteorological conditions), of the NSW Noise Policy for Industry (EPA, 2017). - Operational noise includes noise from the mining operations and the use of private roads and rail spurs.